patrikx3/angular-http-cache-interceptor/README.md

 The way, we can find out what we are caching it is not simple.
 Usually, you would cache by a key of the `httpRequest.urlWithParams` and only the `GET` HTTP method.

 The way this package is caching the requests is implemented by the following key.
-To create the key this package is using the `object-hash` package with the following algorithm:
+To create the key, this package is using the `object-hash` package, with the following algorithm:
 ```ts
 import * as hash from 'object-hash'